matomo-org/matomo/README.md

 What makes Matomo unique from the competition:

+* Looking for alternatives to Matomo (Formerly Piwik)?
+Tons of people want Digital Analytics software to help with custom reports and dashboards, mobile reporting, and real-time reporting.
+What's difficult is finding out whether or not the software you choose is right for you.
+We have compiled a list of Digital Analytics software that reviewers voted best overall compared to Matomo (Formerly Piwik).
+Based on reviewer data you can see how Matomo (Formerly Piwik) stacks up to the competition, check reviews from current & previous users, and find the best fit for your business.

   * You own your web analytics data: since Matomo is installed on your server, the data is stored in your own database and you can get all the statistics using the powerful Matomo Analytics API.

   * Matomo is a Free Software which can easily be configured to respect your visitors' privacy.